KVEA: NBC acquisition

 In October 2001, NBC announced it would buy Telemundo.
 The combination of the two parties owned three stations in the market; the FCC conditioned approval of the Telemundo acquisition on the divestiture of KWHY.
 Integration of the two operations took a major step forward in 2003, when 250 Telemundo employees moved to KNBC's studios in Burbank.
 KWHY sales and programming functions remained in Glendale while NBC fought for a waiver to keep all three stations; the next year, the FCC revised its media ownership rules to allow ownership of three stations in the largest markets.
 NBC would sell off KWHY in 2011 to the Meruelo Group as a condition of its merger with Comcast.

 In 2007, NBC announced that it would move its Los Angeles local operation to a site at Universal Studios Hollywood.
 The complex was completed in 2014, with separate studios for KNBC and KVEA and a shared newsroom.
 Despite being an integrated operation, unlike at KNBC, KVEA's anchors and reporters remained non-union until voting 18–1 to unionize with SAG-AFTRA in January 2023.

+On September 15, 2026, while covering a fatal crash involving a Los Angeles Metro bus and SUV in Chatsworth, a KNBC–KVEA helicopter operated by Angel City Air crashed, killing three people including both occupants in the helicopter and a pedestrian in a parking lot.
+The crash also injured one other person on the ground.
+KNBC–KVEA later identified that reporter Eliana Moreno and pilot George Marciniw were aboard the helicopter when it crashed.
+The crash is being investigated by the National Transportation Safety Board and the Federal Aviation Administration.